 Focus Key points/actions Objectives • Finish implementing the action plans defined during planning.
-Reasons To address and resolve all key issues and concerns.
+Reasons • To address and resolve all key issues and concerns.
 Actions 1.
-The Iwi liaison will continue updating mana whenua groups on Waterca approach to Stage 5.
+The Iwi liaison will continue updating mana whenua groups on Watercare's plan and approach to Stage 5.